meteor/svelte-tutorial/tutorial/simple-todos/02-collections.md

 You can delete the `links.js` file in this folder as we are not going to use this collection.

-> You can read more about app structure and imports/exports [here](http://guide.meteor.com/structure.html).

 ## 2.2: Initialize Tasks Collection